Bud Clark (American football)

-Bud Clark is an American college football safety for the TCU Horned Frogs.
+Jadarius "Bud" Clark (born May 3, 2002) is an American professional football safety for the Seattle Seahawks of the National Football League (NFL).
+He played college football for the TCU Horned Frogs and was selected by the Seahawks in the second round of the 2026 NFL draft.

-Early years
+Early life

 Clark attended Alexandria High School in Alexandria, Louisiana, where he notched 42 tackles, with four going for a loss, six pass deflections, an interception, a forced fumble, and a fumble recovery.
 He committed to play college football at TCU after originally having committed to Virginia.

 College career

 As a freshman in 2020, Clark recorded three tackles.
 In the 2021 season, he totaled ten tackles in three games.
 In week 7 of the 2022 season, Clark logged his first career interception in a double overtime win over #7 Oklahoma State.
 In week 12, Clark intercepted quarterback Blake Shapen to keep the game tied in a 29–28 win over Baylor.
 In TCU's semifinal playoff game against Michigan, Clark intercepted J. J. McCarthy and returned it 41 yards for the first score of the game.
 Clark also recorded a fumble recovery in the win.
 Clark finished his 2022 season with 45 tackles with one going for a loss, five pass deflections, five interceptions, a fumble recovery, and a touchdown, earning honorable mention all-Big 12 Conference honors.
 His five interceptions led the Horned Frogs in 2022.
 During the 2023 season, Clark tallied 21 solo tackles, five pass deflections, and three interceptions.